TheSarang/Predicting-rain-tomorrow-in-Australia/README.md

 ## <a name="Results"></a> Result

 On test set:
-I have used Grid Search View to calculate best combinations of parameters.
+I have used Grid Search View with 10 folds to calculate best combinations of parameters.
 - Random Forest Classifier: Accuracy = 0.85 and ROC = 0.82
 - Logistic Regression: Accuracy = 0.84 and ROC = 0.79